 2. Do you want a private or group safari?
 Should it be a van or a jeep?

 Most tour agencies offer private and group safaris.
 Private means that you will be the only people with your tour guide.
 In a group safari, the car will probably be full of other people you don’t know.
-Since it was the first time for us going on safari we wanted to get the full experience and decided on a private safari.
+Since it was the first time for us going on a safari we wanted to get the full experience and decided on a private safari.
 It’s much easier if you wish to take nice pictures and want to see specific animals.
 In a group, this is much harder since everyone wants to get a perfect shot of the animal and everyone wants to see something else.
-Also, when I saw those people doing group safaris they didn’t look too happy because there is always one who has to sit in the middle seat and cannot see everything.
+Also, when I saw those people doing group safaris they didn’t look too happy because there is always the one who has to sit in the middle seat and cannot see everything.
 So why pay that much money if you cannot even properly see the animals.

 If you pay a few $ extra you can also get a jeep instead of a van and I definitely wanted the jeep.
 I am telling you, it is much more fun in a jeep, you get the full safari experience and you can probably drive on more terrains than with the van.
 We actually had to pay 40$ extra per person per day for the jeep but it was totally worth it!